JohnLCaron/rlauxe/README.md

 This sequence doesnt change when doing multicontest audits.
 Multicontest audits choose what cards are sampled based on each contests' estimated sample size.
 An audit can take advantage of "extra" samples for a contest in the sample, as long as the canonical sequence is always used.
-Once a card in the sequence is skipped, the audit must stop for that contest.
+Once a card in the sequence is skipped, the audit cant use more cards in the sample for that contest.

 ## Unanswered Questions